Gopitharanmani/Gopi-Mani-YOYOPIZZA/README.md

 # Pizza-Ordering-ChatBot
-Pizza Ordering ChatBot using Dialogflow and Firebase with help of Google assistant.
+Pizza Ordering ChatBot using Dialogflow and Firebase with help of Web demo

 ### Dialogflow
 The intents ,entities and main index.js code is defined in Dialogflow.